Empress You: Early life

-Empress
+As empress

 Because Emperor Xiaowen often spent his time on the frontlines battling rival Southern Qi, he was not often at the palace in the capital Luoyang.
 Empress Feng therefore carried on an affair with her attendant Gao Pusa (高菩薩).
 With the eunuch Shuang Meng (雙蒙) protecting her, few knew or dared to say anything about the affair.
 When her attendant Ju Peng (劇彭) tried to counsel her to stop the affair, she would not, and Ju died in fear and anger.
-At the same time, however, Empress Feng tried to force Emperor Xiaowen's sister Princess Pengcheng (who had been widowed after the death of her husband Liu Chengxu (劉承緒), to marry her brother Feng Su (馮夙).
+At the same time, however, Empress Feng tried to force Emperor Xiaowen's sister Princess Pengcheng (Note: The princess was a widow, after the death of her husband Liu Chengxu (劉承緒).) to marry her brother Feng Su (馮夙).
 Emperor Xiaowen approved of the marriage; as Princess Pengcheng was unwilling to marry Feng Su, she escaped from Luoyang and sought out Emperor Xiaowen at the frontline, revealing to him Empress Feng's affair with Gao.
 Emperor Xiaowen was initially unwilling to believe the accusation and kept it secret.
 But, Empress Feng became nervous and, along with her mother Lady Chang, engaged witches to try to curse Emperor Xiaowen, who was already ill by this time, to death.

 However, Emperor Xiaowen did not die, and after he returned to Luoyang in 499, he interrogated Gao and Shuang, and both admitted.
 He then summoned Empress Feng and confronted her with Gao and Shuang's testimony—at an interrogation that no one else other than himself was at.
 After he finished the interrogation, he then summoned his brothers Yuan Xie the Prince of Pengcheng and Yuan Xiang (元詳) the Prince of Beihai, stating to them, "She used to be your sister-in-law, but treat her now as a passerby, and you need not avoid her."
-(By traditional Chinese custom, a brother-in-law and a sister-in-law may not sit together or speak with each other.)
+(Note: By traditional Chinese custom, a brother-in-law and a sister-in-law may not sit together or speak with each other.)
 Emperor Xiaowen then stated, "This woman wanted to stick a knife in my ribs.
 Because she is a daughter of Empress Dowager Wenming's clan, I cannot depose her, but I hope that one day she will find her conscience and kill herself.
 Do not believe that I have any remaining feelings for her."
 After the two princes exited, Emperor Xiaowen gave her a final goodbye, indicating that he would not see her again.
 The concubines still greeted her as empress, but Emperor Xiaowen ordered his crown prince Yuan Ke not to see her again as well.
 When Emperor Xiaowen sent eunuchs to give her instructions on certain matters, she rebuked the eunuchs, stating that she was an empress and would not take instructions from eunuchs.
 In anger, Emperor Xiaowen sent a cane to her mother Lady Chang, and Lady Chang was forced to cane Empress Feng herself as punishment.